anyanagpal4/MPCP-Intern-Project/Anya Project/eye_tracking_project/README.md

 python -m eye_tracking_project.eye_tracker --source 0
 ```

-### If the webcam won’t open (macOS)
+### If the webcam won’t open (on macOS)

-If you see an error like “Could not open video source: 0”, try:
+If you see an error like “Could not open video source: 0”, try the following fixes:

-- Grant camera permission to your Terminal / Cursor / Python in **System Settings → Privacy & Security → Camera**
+- Grant camera permission to your Terminal / Python in **System Settings → Privacy & Security → Camera**
 - Close other apps that might be using the camera (Zoom/Meet/etc.)
 - Probe indices quickly: `--probe-cameras`
 - Force AVFoundation backend: